DataDog/hiring-engineers/answers.md

 #### Accessing the Dashboard
 1. I then set the Timeboard's timeframe to the past five minutes by using the mouse and dragging on the graph from the right to the left until I selected five minutes worth of data.
-2. Then, I took a snapshot of each graph by clicking on the camera icon on the top right of each graph.
+2. I took a snapshot of each graph by clicking on the camera icon on the top right of each graph.

 ![ss20](/images/ss20.png)